mousetail/CellTail/README.md

 This can be read like:

-> If the value from the left is tuple starting with null, the value from the top is the string "hello", and the value from the right is some value C:
+> If the value from the left of the current cell in the previous generation is tuple with where the left value is NULL and the right is the the value B, the value from the top is the string "hello", and the value from the right is some value C:
-> Let x be the first element of the list and b be the rest.
 > Let c be the value from the right
 > Add c and x then pass the result to the left, "world" down, and b to the right.